Email UseSkip to content Skip to main navigation

 B. Responsible Office and/or Officer

 The Office of Computing and Information Services (CIS) is responsible for the maintenance of this policy, and for responding to questions regarding this policy.
-The responsible official is Naveed Husain, Chief Information Officer of the college.
+The responsible official is the Office of the CIO.

 The following lists the acceptable use and security measures that one must exercise when using Teachers College email.